 Although Black History and the significant achievements and contributions of people from the African Diaspora to British society should be acknowledged all year round, Black History Month serves as an opportunity to directly draw attention to this and to challenge the systems that allow racial inequality to exist in our society.

-As a community, we have shown a strong commitment to improving the experiences of our Black staff and students but we also acknowledge that there is more to do.
-This October, we ask you to join us in celebrating Black History Month, get involved with the array of events that we have planned and to challenge yourself in thinking about how you can be an ally to our Black community."
+As a community, we have shown a strong commitment to improving the experiences of our Black staff and students, but we also acknowledge that there is more to do.
+This October, we ask you to join us in celebrating Black History Month, get involved with the array of events planned and to challenge yourself in thinking about how you can be an ally to our Black community."

 "The BHM branding uses bright colours, playful and bold typography to represent the joy of decoloniality.
 I attended a workshop at the University of Westminster where we shared images and objects that bring us decoloniality joy.
 Participants shared powerful stories of strength, family, food, culture, etc which was the main inspiration behind the identity design.
 The design aims to evoke a positive feeling of decolonisation and at the same time show strength in fighting colonialism.